Gjør som tusenvis av andre bokelskere

 Many resources on implementing general education are available, but few are written to help those faculty and administrators responsible for general education with its evaluation.

-An annual publication of the Professional and Organizational Development (POD) Network in Higher Education, volume 22 of To Improve the Academy is a collection of articles that focus on the role of faculty, instructional, and organizational development in ensuring excellence in education.
+An annual publication of the Professional and Organizational Development (POD) Network in Higher Education, volume 18 of To Improve the Academy is a collection of articles that reflect upon the changing priorities within faculty development.

 Abonner på vårt nyhetsbrev og få rabatter og inspirasjon til din neste leseopplevelse.